marcotisi/marcotisi.dev/commands/passions.md

 - Olympus M.Zuiko 14-42mm f3.5/5.6
 - Olympus M.Zuiko 45mm f1.8

-<a href="https://500px.com/marcotisi" target="_blank" rel="noopener noreferrer">Checkout</a>
-my profile on 500 px
+[Checkout](https://500px.com/marcotisi) my profile on 500 px

 ---

-## Travelling
+#### Travelling

-Travelling is another passion: the first plane I took was an intercontinental flight from Venice to Seattle to meet with one of my dearest friend who lived in Washington State.
-I stayed for a month and we visited a lot of countries by train, bus, bicycle, foot and even hitchhiking.
+Travelling is another passion: the first flight I took was an intercontinental flight from Venice to Seattle to meet with one of my dearest friend who lived in Washington State.
+I stayed for a month, and we visited a lot of countries by train, bus, bicycle, foot and even hitchhiking.
 Since then, I never stop travelling.